To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 A healthier alternative on the grain-based dog food spectrum to consider is “single whole grain” formulas.
 Some dogs with food sensitivities and allergies do well on single-grain dog foods.

 Some grain-based dog food brands, such as Blackwood (View Blackwood on Amazon), offer formulas that are more easily digestible for dogs with mild food sensitivities to severe food allergies.
 Their manufacturing process cooks the grains at lower temperatures for longer time periods than most regular grain based dog foods.
-This results in more easily digestible grains because they are more thoroughly cooked.
+This results in more easily digestible grains because they are cooked more thoroughly.